 A drive-through wedding chapel.
 Trench and Trilby lurk.
 A canned chorus sings something vaguely hymn-like.
 Vera sings a heart-wrenching aria about her past before presenting Trench and Trilby with the business card.
 They flee.
 Taco, at the last moment, backs out of marrying Vera.
 The lights change.
 Taco staggers backwards into a chair.
 He slumps.
 The others depart.
 He confesses to a grisly murder.
 Vera wails into the night, "Where's my Taco Bell?" from offstage as Taco's head lolls to the side.

-Cassandra Black (Doll) and the Catchalls do a television appearance to promote Opera Vista's 2011 Houston production.
+Meaghan Heath, Laura Riggs, and Rebecca Heath (Cathchalls) do a television appearance to promote Opera Vista's 2011 Houston production.

 Jonathan Peter Kenny (Vera) and the Catchalls from the 2004 European premiere and tour by Opera Theater (Ireland).

 HOW CAN I CAST THE ROLE OF VERA?